cabforum/smime/SBR.md

 #### 7.1.3.2 Signature AlgorithmIdentifier

-All objects signed by a CA Private Key MUST conform to these requirements on the use of the `AlgorithmIdentifier` or `AlgorithmIdentifier`-derived type in the context of signatures.
+All objects signed by a CA Key Pair's Private Key MUST conform to these requirements on the use of the `AlgorithmIdentifier` or `AlgorithmIdentifier`-derived type in the context of signatures.

 In particular, it applies to all of the following objects and fields: